tsackton/taelgar/Worldbuilding/Test.md

 with secrets

-%% SECRET NOTES
+%% SECRET NOTE PLACEHOLDER %%

-slf
-lasdf
-ladf

-%%

 And more stuff